Narthur/wp-bootstrap-recent-vagrant/README.md

-# VCCW
+# wp-bootstrap-recent-vagrant

-This is a Vagrant configuration designed for development of WordPress plugins, themes, or websites.
+This is a Vagrant configuration designed for developing the [wp-bootstrap-recent](https://github.com/Narthur/wp-bootstrap-recent) WordPress plugin.

 To get started, check out <http://vccw.cc/>